vdorie/psi_demo/readme.md

 # Checking result

+## Private Set Intersection Cardinality

-The scripts for Agencies A and B write out their fingerprints, which can be compared to the file that gets written to the server `agency_a_and_b_common_elements.txt` as part of the PSI protocol.
-To check that the intersection is calculated correctly, first run:
+The scripts for Agencies A and B write out their fingerprints, which can be compared to the file that gets written to the server `agency_a_and_b_common_elements_size.txt` as part of the PSI protocol.
+To check that the intersection set size is calculated correctly, first run:

 ```sh
 docker exec -it psidemo bash -l